-- ► The deceased transferor must have been a resident in Canada at the time of death. - ► The trust must be a resident in Canada when the property vests in the trust (spouse could be nonresident). - ► The trust must be created in the deceased's will. - ► The terms of the trust must note that the spouse of the deceased is exclusively entitled to all of the income generated by the property in the trust during the spouse's lifetime. - ► The terms of the trust must note that no one other than the spouse is entitled to either income or capital of the trust while the spouse beneficiary is alive.
+- ► The terms of the trust must note that the spouse of the deceased is exclusively entitled to all of the income generated by the property in the trust during the spouse's lifetime. - ► The terms of the trust must note that no one other than the spouse is entitled to either income or capital of the trust while the spouse beneficiary is alive.